open-tenancy/opentenancy_law/README.md

 However, if that's a bit tricky for you feel free to send it as an email to owner.opentenancy@gmail.com.

 You can upload them in a .txt file, .pdf, .docx, .md or any format that you prefer!
 As long as it is clear.

+## discussions, questions, and joining the community
+If you want to talk about any of the topics, or have any questions, visit our [Discussions tab](https://github.com/open-tenancy/opentenancy_law/discussions).
+We're also happy to just have general chats and get to know one another here!

 ## what do you get out of it?